 Serbia is systematically rebuilding a stressed and severely underfunded healthcare system.
-Although the country's healthcare professionals are trained according to global standards, outdated equipment and infrastructure impacted the quality of healthcare service delivery (The Healthcare IT System in Eastern Europe, 2008).The basic infrastructure and organization of the health system were inherited from the former Yugoslavia.
-However, general health reforms since 2000 have attempted to rehabilitate and modernize health facilities and equipment and improve technology, supported by extensive international humanitarian aid (Bjegovic-Mikanovic, et al., 2019).
+Although the country's healthcare professionals are trained according to the global standards, outdated equipment and infrastructure impacted the quality of healthcare service delivery (The Healthcare IT System in Eastern Europe, 2008).
+The basic infrastructure and organization of the health system was inherited from the former Yugoslavia.
+However, general health reforms since 2000 have attempted to rehabilitate and modernize health facilities and equipment and to improve technology, supported by extensive international humanitarian aid (Bjegovic-Mikanovic et al., 2019).

 Democratic changes in 2000 and the adoption of the Health Policy in 2002 initiated significant progress.
-The main aim of the reform program, from 2004 to 2010, was to improve preventive health care services and to decrease rates of preventable diseases and total health care costs.
-After 2012, reforms focused on improving infrastructure, and technology and implementing an integrated health information system.
+The main aim of the reform programme, from 2004 to 2010, was to improve preventive healthcare services and to decrease rates of preventable diseases and total healthcare costs.
+After 2012, reforms focused on improving infrastructure and technology alongside implementing an integrated health information system.

 The healthcare system in Serbia is based on compulsory health insurance, with contributions as the main source of financing and broad population coverage.
-The state owns the majority of the healthcare facilities and equipment.
+The state owns majority of the healthcare facilities and equipment.
 The main purchaser of publicly funded health services is the National Health Insurance Fund (NHIF).
-National legislation allows private healthcare services, but those are covered predominantly by private payments (Bjegovic-Mikanovic, et al., 2019).
+National legislation allows private healthcare service, which is covered predominantly by private payments (Bjegovic-Mikanovic et al., 2019).

-Healthcare management needs to improve the production of health institutions, and the lack of financial resources in the healthcare system of Serbia imposes the necessity for improving hospital management (Aleksic, Stevanovic, Gajic-Stevanovic, 2004).
-This would include synthetic and trans-disciplinary approaches to solve business problems, with a number of alternative solutions.
+Healthcare management needs to improve production of health institutions, and the lack of financial resources in the healthcare system of Serbia imposes the necessity to improve hospital management (Gajic-Stevanovic, Aleksic, Stevanovic, & Zivkovic, 2014).
+This would include synthetic and trans-disciplinary approach to solve business problems, with a number of alternative solutions.
 Highly skilled management personnel are the best solution for improvements, including knowledge, skills, and the applications of the latest technologies.

-Health managers should follow the latest trends in theory and practice and propose new models for efficient implementation of contemporary management trends in all health facilities (Aleksic, Stevanovic, Gajic-Stevanovic, 2004).
-Positive results in the health care quality improvement could be expected together with the improvement of managerial skills in knowledge and innovation support, leadership, teamwork, and goal orientation.
-The teamwork of managers and physicians in all medical institutions is critical for improving the quality of health services for patients (Barker, 2001).
-Effective management of healthcare institutions is important to achieve a balance between personal and clinical autonomy and create a positive environment for efficient and effective functioning of the health facility(Martinov-Cvejin, 2009).
+Health managers should follow the latest trends in theory and practice and propose new models for efficient implementation of contemporary management trends in all health facilities (Aleksic, Stevanovic, & Gajic-Stevanovic, 2004).
+Positive results in healthcare quality improvement could be expected together with the improvement of managerial skills in the knowledge and innovation support, leadership, teamwork, and goal orientation.
+Teamwork of managers and physicians in all medical institutions is critical to improve the quality of health services for patients (Barker, 2001).
+Effective management of healthcare institutions is important to achieve balance between personal and clinical autonomy and create positive environment for efficient and effective functioning of the health facility (Martinov-Cvejin, 2009).

-An important challenge in the Serbian healthcare system is the mismatch between the production and the employment capacities of healthcare professionals (especially physicians and nurses), which is contributing to high unemployment and migration (Santric-Milicevic, et al., 2015).
-So far, there was an entirely centralized staff planning.
-Producing a realistic plan for human resources in the Serbian healthcare system should be a priority, and an essential future action since currently, many Serbian healthcare professionals work in EU countries and there could be even bigger outmigration in the future (Gacevic, et al., 2018).
+An important challenge in the Serbian healthcare system is the mismatch between the production and the employment capacities for healthcare professionals (especially physicians and nurses), which contributes to high unemployment and migration (Santric-Milicevic et al., 2015).
+So far, there was an entirely centralized staff's planning.
+Producing a realistic plan for human resources in Serbian healthcare system should be prioritized as an essential future action, since many Serbian healthcare professionals currently work in EU countries and there could be even bigger outmigration in the future (Gacevic et al., 2018).

-Expectations that only internal reforms will improve the overall health system in Serbia are not realistic, since the financing of the healthcare system continues to be a large item of the Serbian budget, as well as a significant part of the public consumption.
-However, it is necessary to work on establishing efficient and effective healthcare management and implementing it in an adequate manner by educated experts, trained to apply modern methods and techniques.
+Expectations that only internal reforms will improve the overall health system in Serbia are not realistic, since the financing of the healthcare system continues to be a large item for the Serbian budget, as well as a significant part of the public consumption.
+However, it is necessary to work on establishing an efficient and effective healthcare management and implementing it in an adequate manner by educated experts who are trained to apply modern methods and techniques.
 This would serve as the first step and measure in initiating and reorganizing the healthcare system management in Serbia.